-The destination of choice for celebs around the world
+Marbella a cosmopolitan celebrity hangout.
+Marbella the destination of choice for celebrities around the world.

 Prince Alfonso von Hohenlohe, otherwise known as the ‘Party King of Marbella’, opened the luxurious Marbella Club in 1954, and many say that he was responsible for transforming this sleepy fishing village into an international jet set destination.
 His eccentric parties and lucrative business ventures in the area attracted royalty, nobility and superstars from around the world.